ryan-n-may/Fyne_Ethereum_Wallet/README.md

 # Fyne Ethereum Wallet
+This was built over a weekend while I had the flu.
+It is an exploration into cryptocurrency and a work in progress.
+Any contributions are welcome.

 The Fyne Ethereum Wallet is a simple Ethereum wallet for storing and transacting Etherium.
 The wallet is build in Go using the Fyne GUI.
 ## To Do List
 * Report the current Gas price in transaction window.